orocapangyo/monicar2/README.md

-# Monicar2 DIY ROS navigation Robot
+# Monicar2 ROS navigation Robot
 This project is about ROS Package for navigation with DIY robot
 Robot 3D model, BOM: Byungki
 Circuit: Byungki, ZETA7